Political theology

 Political theology is a term which has been used in discussion of the ways in which theological concepts or ways of thinking relate to politics.
 The term is often used to denote religious thought about political principled questions.
 Scholars such as Carl Schmitt who wrote extensively on how to effectively wield political power, used it to denote religious concepts that were secularized and thus became key political concepts.
-It has often been affiliated with Christianity, but since the 21st century, it has more recently been discussed with relation to other religions.
+It has often been affiliated with Christianity, but since the 21st century, it has more recently been discussed in relation to other religions.

 Definition and analysis

 The term political theology has been used in a wide variety of ways by writers exploring different aspects of believers' relationship with politics.
 It has been used to discuss Augustine of Hippo's City of God and Thomas Aquinas's works Summa Theologica and De Regno: On Kingship.
 It has likewise been used to describe the Eastern Orthodox view of symphonia and the works of the Protestant reformers Martin Luther and John Calvin.

 Though the political aspects of Christianity, Islam, Confucianism, and other traditions has been debated for millennia, political theology has been an academic discipline since the 20th century.

-The recent use of the term is often associated with the work of the prominent German political theorist Carl Schmitt.
-Writing amidst the turbulence of the German Weimar Republic, Schmitt argued in his essay Politische Theologie (1922) that the main concepts of modern politics were secularized versions of older theological concepts.
+The recent use of the term is often associated with the work of the prominent German jurist Carl Schmitt.
+Writing amidst the turbulence of the German Weimar Republic, Schmitt argued in his essay Politische Theologie (1922) that the main concepts of the modern theory of the state were secularized versions of older theological concepts.
 Mikhail Bakunin had used the term in his 1871 text "The Political Theology of Mazzini and the International" to which Schmitt's book was a response.
 Drawing on Thomas Hobbes in Leviathan he argued that the state exists to maintain its own integrity in order to ensure order in society in times of crisis.

+While Schmitt's formulation has been highly influential, its interpretation remains contested.
+Some scholars, such as Heinrich Meier, have argued that Schmitt's thought is fundamentally grounded in political theology understood in terms of theological revelation.